ravivyas84/go-blog/posts/counter-metrics-counter-dimensions.md

 ---

 Counter Metrics have of late become very popular.
-Most of the folks I talk to know about it from [Julie Zhuo](https://medium.com/u/b8a4e5ae7490?source=post_page-----d8831f725bc7----------------------)’s [talk](https://medium.com/the-year-of-the-looking-glass/building-products-91aa93bea4bb), she is the Product design VP @ Facebook.
+Most of the folks I talk to know about it from [Julie Zhuo](https://medium.com/u/b8a4e5ae7490?source=post_page-----d8831f725bc7----------------------)'s [talk](https://medium.com/the-year-of-the-looking-glass/building-products-91aa93bea4bb), she is the Product design VP @ Facebook.

-The term is relatively new to me too, I heard it for the first time when [Sharath Bulusu](https://medium.com/u/9535d97bf6d7?source=post_page-----d8831f725bc7----------------------), Myntra’s VP of product mentioned it at InMobi’s inDecode meet-up earlier this year.
+The term is relatively new to me too, I heard it for the first time when [Sharath Bulusu](https://medium.com/u/9535d97bf6d7?source=post_page-----d8831f725bc7----------------------), Myntra's VP of product mentioned it at InMobi's inDecode meet-up earlier this year.

 ## Not so new